OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/MATH1050/Chapter 9 - Integration.md

 #MATH1050 #Calculus
 *This chapter is not fully complete yet and might remain as is.*

-## 9.1 Antiderivatives and indefinite integrals
+## 9.1 Antiderivatives and Indefinite Integrals

 A function $F$ is called an *antiderivative* of $f$ on an interval $I$ if $F'(x)=f(x)$ for all $x \in I$.